hamzzgab/Real-Time-Rendering/Assignment-2/README.md

 ## About

 This is the second assignment for Real-Time Rendering (CS7GV3) at Trinity College Dublin.
-For this assignment, I have implemented Reflectance, Refractance using a Fresnel Component along with Chromatic Aberration
+For this assignment, I have implemented Reflectance, Refractance using a Fresnel Component along with Chromatic Aberration.

 ## Demonstration